Building a Deck for the First Time

 We started by clearing the area in the back where the deck was to be built.
 The yard was terribly uneven so every single leg supporting the deck is a different height and this is where a level comes in very handy!
 We cut and installed a ledger board under the door.
 A ledger board is attached to the house using lag screws and is the starting point of building any deck.
 We used a 2×8 treated board with eight 3-1/2″ lag screws to secure it to the house.

 Next, we installed one of the side frame boards and the first set of legs.
 We pre-drilled the holes in the ends for the lag screws, then fastened the frame board to the ledger board.
-I sat on the ground supporting the board while Matt leveled the piers and cut each leg.
+I sat on the ground supporting the board while my friend leveled the piers and cut each leg.
 (I think I had the easy job!!)
 Once the frame and legs were completed, we checked for square and made minor adjustments, the tightened the lag screws in the frame.

 Once everything was checked for square and level, installed the joist hangers to hang the center joist.
 The joist hangers are so easy to install!
 Just make sure the bottom of the hanger is flush with the bottom of the ledger board or framing piece (I used a scrap piece of the framing board), then nail it in.
 The joists “hang” on it, then are secured with four nails that criss-cross through the joist into the frame or ledger board.